sasank-pankam/PeerConnect/docs/transfer/bigfile.md

 # Big File Transfer Protocol Documentation

-This document provides a comprehensive overview of the protocol used for transferring large files (over 2GB) by leveraging multiple network streams to optimize bandwidth utilization.
+Provides a comprehensive overview of the protocol used for transferring large files (over 2GB) by leveraging multiple network streams to optimize bandwidth utilization.

 ## Table of Contents